Schots/mlops_project/README.md

 6. Create your branch

-    Create your own branch open a terminal inside the repository forked and type.
+    Create your own branch open a terminal inside the repository forked and type:

     ```sh
     git checkout -b my_branch
     ```

-    then push your branch to your forked repository
+    then push your branch to your forked repository:

     ```sh
     git push --set-upstream origin my_branch